Being familiar with the look and feel of your breasts makes it easier to notice when any changes occur.

 BreastScreen Australia offers free screening mammograms every two years.
 Reminders to have a screening may not be sent to you – it depends which state you live in.

 Whether you have a screening mammogram will depend on:

-If you have breast implants screening is not harmful, so you should have the screening suitable for your age.
-Let your doctor know you have implants before your referral.
+If you have breast implants, screening is not harmful.
+Just let your doctor and screening centre know you have implants before a mammogram is performed.

-To arrange a mammogram (no referral is necessary) visit BreastScreen Australia.
+To arrange a screening mammogram, visit BreastScreen Australia.
+No doctor referral is necessary.